ElKinoflop/Vozvan/README.md

 <h1>Case Manufacturing</h1>
 <ul>
   <li>Designed to be cut from 3mm acrylic</li>
-  <li>There are multiple options for the central component cover</li>
   <li>Note that acrylic sheets can vary in thickness even if they are listed as 3mm.
 I have found that Perspex® typically measures at 3-3.1mm whereas Xintao (which most Chinese suppliers seem to use) typically comes in at 2.6-2.7mm.
 This doesn't matter too much except for your switches will be much more visible with thinner sheets.</li>
   <li>There is also the option to replace the bottom, feet and central component cover with angled 'V' versions.
 The other layers of the case remain the same.
 This is currently untested.</li>
   <li>As a rough idea of cost <a href="https://mechboards.co.uk/" target="_blank">Mechboards.co.uk</a> was the best price I could find in the UK at around £80-£90 (inc VAT) for the case and plate.
 This will vary depending on what acrylic you choose</li>